ryandeussing/jimhopper/_mindfulness-and-meditation/cultivating-mindfulness.md

 * Repeatedly attending to the processes of one's mind in daily meditation practice, one can become more mindful and more skilled at noticing the processes of experiences in daily life – and choosing not to get lost in the contents of experiences.
 This creates many opportunities for insight and freedom.
 The transformative and healing power of this shift in how we attend to our experience really is amazing, though it does take practice and discipline.
 Most important, this is a skill that truly can only be experienced directly, and only hinted at with words and concepts like these.

-### Daily mindfulness practice vs. intensive mindfulness practice
+### Daily Mindfulness Practice vs. Intensive Mindfulness Practice

 Daily mindfulness practice typically refers to one or two 20- to 45-minute sessions of sitting meditation every day.
 The practice is along the lines of that described above: attending to the sensations of one's breathing, and repeatedly bringing one's attention back to the breath after discovering that it has wondered.
 It also includes noticing – with acceptance and curiosity, and without judgment – where one's attention wondered to, and perhaps quickly labeling the experience or mental process before bringing one's attention back to the breath.